-Maryland University of Integrative Health allows advanced standing for students who have completed the following programs:
+MUIH allows advanced standing for students who have completed the following programs:

-Center For Mind-Body Medicine - Food As Medicine
+Center for Mind-Body Medicine - Food as Medicine

 Graduates of the Center for Mind-Body Medicine's Food as Medicine program may be eligible for advanced standing (three elective credits) in MUIH's Master of Science in Nutrition and Integrative Health.
 Candidates for this advanced standing should indicate this in their application essay, and must submit an academic paper on a topic approved by the Academic Director.